 You can prevent escalation by:

-If you’re worried about anyone who has drunk alcohol or taken drugs, call an ambulance by dialling triple zero (000).
+If you’re worried about anyone who has drunk alcohol or taken drugs, call an ambulance by dialing triple zero (000).
 Paramedics don’t have to involve the police.

-If the person gets violent or threatens to hurt themselves or someone else, move yourself and others to a safe place and call the police by dialling triple zero (000).
+If the person gets violent or threatens to hurt themselves or someone else, move yourself and others to a safe place and call the police by dialing triple zero (000).